grpappalardo/geopandas-migration-tutorial/README.md

 This massive emigration is linked to dropping energy prices and the Kazakh economy, but also, more broadly and perhaps enduringly, due to ethnic tensions.
 Many Russians who leave are skilled professionals, and they in general want to return to their ancestral homeland.
 Relatedly, 90% of the almost 1 million new Kazakhstani citizens since 1992 are ethnic Kazakhs ([The Diplomat](https://thediplomat.com/2016/02/why-are-russians-leaving-kazakhstan/)).

 Mapping and visualizing migration and movement is hard and has been done in several ways over the years.

+-
+-
+-

+My contribution to this rich body is work uses geopandas and pandas to visualize the countries of Russia and Kazakhstan and output bar graphs showing net migration from 1962 to 2017.
+These graphs show the pattern of movement described the article from The Diplomat.
+The migration data comes from [the Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/tags/series?t=migration) and all necessary data can be downloaded in the `data` file above.
+You will also need a [Google Colab](https://colab.research.google.com) account to import the projects the way I did.
+Other coding environments will work too, ideally a [Jupyter Notebook](https://jupyter.org) so you can view everything in one place.

+1. Install Geopandas to colab
+`!pip install GeoPandas`

+2. Next,